-At the end of November 2016, the new Nook launched.
+At the end of November 2016, the new Nook was launched.
 It is faster, more affordable, and sleek.
 It offers both the latest and greatest in literature, curated content from some of the top editors in the world, and the best of the tech world—a state-of-the-art operating system and hardware.
 And according to multiple professional reviewers, it’s now the best e-reader available.

 Netflix started out as a pay-per-rent DVD mail service in 1997.
 These services slowly evolved over the next two decades.
 The company introduced a membership option, and then they expanded to media streaming.
 Next, they went international.
 And most recently, they have started producing their own media.
-Each of these bursts of expansion were both overwhelmingly successful and incredibly innovative.
+Each of these bursts of expansion was overwhelmingly successful and incredibly innovative.

 Netflix’s goal was to provide people with services they didn’t even know they needed.
 To put it simply, their operational execution was their innovation agenda.
 There’s no more perfect balance than that.